-Jesse Griffen was born in the 2nd quarter of 1882 in Monkton Farleigh, Wiltshire to groom Jesse Griffen Snr and Naomi Griffen nee Mizen.
+Jesse Griffen was born in the 2nd quarter of 1882 in Monkton Farleigh, Wiltshire to groom Jesse snr and Naomi (nee Mizen).

-Jesse’s father Jesse Griffen Snr was born in the 1st quarter of 1859 in Steeple Ashton, Wiltshire to agricultural labourer George Griffen, born about 1815 in Hilperton, Wiltshire and Jane Griffen, born about 1817 in West Ashton, Wiltshire.
-His Naomi Mizen was born in the 4th quarter of 1854 in South Wraxall, Wiltshire to labourer Isaac Mizen and Ruth Mizen.
-Naomi was baptised on the 24th of December 1854 in South Wraxhall, where the family also lived.
-Jesse Griffen and Naomi Mizen married on the 28th of March 1881 in Steeple Ashton.
+Jesse’s father Jesse was born in the 1st quarter of 1859 in Steeple Ashton, Wiltshire to agricultural labourer George and Jane Griffen.
+His mother, Naomi was born in the 4th quarter of 1854 in South Wraxall, Wiltshire to labourer Isaac and Ruth.
+Jesse snr and Naomi married on 28th March 1881 in Steeple Ashton.

-At the time of the 1881 Census, the family lived in Monkton Farleigh, Wiltshire.
+At the time of the 1881 Census, the family lived in Monkton Farleigh.
 Jesse was working as a coachman and Naomi was at home.

 Jesse had four siblings: Walter J. born about 1885 and Edward G, born about 1887, both in Monkton Farleigh; Dora J. born about 1889 in Piddlehinton, Wiltshire and Albert V. born about 1891 in Andover, Hampshire.

-He was admitted on the 5th of January 1885 into the Farleigh, Monkton Church of England School.
+He was admitted on 5th January 1885 into the Farleigh, Monkton Church of England School.